VI. Myrtle – Lovers – Harmony

 Genus: Myrtus – Family: Myrtaceae

-Myrtle is an evergreen tree that encourages us to slow down and connect with the harmonious cycles of life, death and rebirth to help us transform sadness and grief into love and hope.
+Myrtle is a flowering evergreen tree that encourages us to slow down and connect with the harmonious cycles of life, death and rebirth to help us transform sadness and grief into love and hope.

 Myrtle is one of four sacred species (myrtle, willow, date and citron) used in the Jewish celebration of Sukkot.
 These four plants are ceremoniously offered each day for seven days to commemorate the fall harvest as a time of renewal and harmony.
 Because of its harmonizing properties, myrtle was a traditional part of wedding bouquets or given as a gift as a symbol of union.

 Myrtle has been known as a medicinal tree since 2500 BCE.
 Hippocrates and Pliny the Elder wrote of the health benefits of myrtle.
-The common myrtle, Myrtus communis, is a native tree that lived on Mediterranean, Macaronesian, west Asian and India.
+The common myrtle, Myrtus communis, is a native tree that lived on Mediterranean, Macaronesian, West Asia and India.

 Myrtle trees feature star-like flowers, round berries and fragrant leaves similar to eucalyptus, which can be used to treat congestion.
 It is also high in salicylic acid, a compound used in aspirin to treat pain.
 Myrtle berries and leaves are used as spices in Mediterranean cuisine and as a substitute for pepper.